oestradiol/bsky-post-notifs-bot/README.md

 - **`DISCORD_WEBHOOK`**: The Discord Webhook URL (does not have a default value, however this feature will be disabled if undefined).
 - **`BOT_USERNAME`**: The bot's username on Bluesky.
 - **`BOT_PASSWORD`**: The bot's password or app password.
+- **`TURN_OFF_WATCHED_NOTIFS`**: Setting this variable to anything will prevent the bot from sending notifications to a newly watched user that they are being watched.
+Will also not send notifications when the user is unwatched by all their watchers.
+The feature is on by default.

 An example `.env` file is provided as `.env.example`.